 The modest growth in Dillon and Richmond Counties along with the anticipated population loss in Marlboro County is largely a reflection of current conditions.
 While an interstate has the capability to attract development and improve growth, substantial development requires substantive demand as well as the presence of other factors.
-In commercial or industrial development, for example, additional factors may include an appropriate and available labor pool, access to resources, and incentives.
+For example, in commercial or industrial development, additional factors may include an appropriate and available labor pool, access to resources, and incentives.

-Externalities are items beyond existing or future features considered in this analysis and have the ability to impact growth in the area.
+Externalities are items beyond existing or future features considered in this analysis that have the ability to impact growth in the area.
 Given that this analysis is intended to project growth over the course of 30 years, it is safe to assume that unforeseen events would occur and that they would positively or negatively impact development patterns.
-Several externalities that are either in place or are anticipated have the potential to combine with the presence of I-73 to cause significant new growth to occur in the four-county area.
-These include a new landfill project, a proposed defense security training facility, and an expansion project for the federal prison that are all within Marlboro County.
+Several externalities that are either in place or are anticipated, have the potential to combine with the presence of I-73 to cause significant new growth to occur in the four-county area.
+These include a new landfill project, a defense security training facility, an expansion project for the federal prison, and the addition of two new businesses, which are all within Marlboro County.

-Marlboro County has recently been approved for the location and development of a new waste facility dumpsite proposed to be located in northern Marlboro County.
+Marlboro County has recently been approved for the location and development of a new waste facility dumpsite.
 The new facility is anticipated to create approximately 30 to 40 new jobs.
-The development of a security training facility in northern Marlboro County near the Wallace community is proposed.
-The project is expected to employ approximately 200 new employees.
-Marlboro County Economic Development Partnership anticipates the new facility to attract approximately three support industries to Marlboro County, which is projected to add an additional 70 new jobs.
-The federal prison is proposing an expansion project to increase the current capacity of the facilities.
+A primitive security training area has been installed in northern Marlboro County near the Wallace community, but has not greatly changed the land use in the area.
+The federal prison, located north of Bennettsville on S.C.
+Route 9, is proposing an expansion project to increase the current capacity of the facilities.
 This project is expected to provide approximately 90 to 120 jobs for Marlboro County.

-Each of these projects are planned for development under the No-build Alternative so, independently, they will each contribute economically to the project study area.
+Additionally, two new businesses have been proposed in the county, which could add over 200 new jobs to the area.
+Each of these projects is currently planned for development under the No-build Alternative so, independent of the proposed project, they will contribute economically to the project study area.